dywsy21/Pandoc-markdown-to-latex-configuration/README.md

 This repository contains our personal configurations for pandoc's markdown -> latex -> pdf conversion.
 The configurations include a custom latex template and lua filters for pandoc.

-This configuration is especially designed for academic writing, aimed to make writing _elegant and aesthetically great papers and reports_ way easier and much more efficient: **it has full support over Chinese characters and latex math formulas.**
+This configuration is especially designed for academic writing, aimed to make writing _elegant and aesthetically great papers and reports_ way easier and much more efficient: **it has full support over Chinese characters and latex math formulas.**,

+Moreover, we implemented **mermaid support** for pandoc.
+Check below for how to enable and use it.

 You can find the custom template latex file in "custom template/", and filter scripts in "lua filters/".